 The Fluidity of Knowledge and Movement of Personnel

 The British empire was an interconnected, if disparate and disorganised, network.
 Expertise flowed freely from one territory to another as needs arose, and we see such transfers of expertise and personnel through many architecture and town planning projects in Africa.
 For example, Harrison had been previously employed in Mandate Palestine; Fry and Drew went on to work on various projects in Chandigarh; Leo De Syllas (1917-1964) had previously worked in the West Indies before designing several buildings in West Africa (as well as the town of Ajena, Ghana).
 A major influence on Fry and Drew’s work in Nigeria was the campus layout for the University College of the West Indies (c.1952), by Norman and Dawbarn.
 Fry had visited the West Indies and would have seen the UCWI campus by 1957 at the latest.
 Norman and Dawbarn in turn went on to work in East Africa at Makerere College in Kampala, Uganda (1963).
 Their approach at Makerere presents a further shift towards monumental masonry with concrete detailing, rather than expansive lattices of concrete, informed by Louis Kahn and Le Corbusier (as well as Gropius’s work at Impington Village College), whilst incorporating the Anglo-quadrangle model and study-bedroom typology.
 The bedrooms are also arranged on a forty-five degree angle, maintaining privacy and minimising solar gain, as well as forming a bold and startling design [Fig. 15].
+William Holford acted as a go-between and ‘expert client’ for the Colonial Office in his role as architectural advisor and set about producing space standards and regulations for overseas educational buildings, he was also advisor to the Government of Rhodesia and Nyasaland in their development of the new federal capital at Salisbury and University College at Salisbury.
 Robert Gardner-Medwin had also worked in the West Indies before becoming part of the UN Housing mission in South East Asia, then helping to establish an architecture school in Nairobi in 1964.
-It was a network that controlled and dominated not only the design of significant buildings and the modes of procurement, but also the production of knowledge and validation of a particular type of architectural education.
+In 1967 Anthony Chitty and Robert Henning designed the University of Nairobi Administration building.
+The façade is arranged as a series of layered spaces created by a vast concrete brise soleil and projecting floor plates that create an interstitial zone between the exterior lawns and the glazed, climatically vulnerable, inner façade.
+At the same campus the Hyslop Building by Graham McCullough also utilises a composite approach to the façade, the outer layer being clad in a tessellating arrangement of circular metal tubes that sit proud of the glazing behind.
+It gives a more delicate quality than the concrete lattices whilst seeming to offer no relation to what takes place within the building.
+This network of experts controlled and dominated not only the design of significant buildings and the modes of procurement, but also the production of knowledge and validation of a particular type of architectural education.
 This was further formalised with the establishment of the RIBA Overseas Relations Committee and the establishment of the Commonwealth Association of Architects—both groups recognising how the changing political landscape required a new approach to both building procurement and architectural education.